Christian Youth Theater

 Christian Youth Theater (CYT) is an American after-school theater arts education program for children ages 4–18.
-It offers classes in drama, dance, and singing and performs 3-9 productions a year, in a collection of branches around the country.
+It offers classes in drama, dance, and singing and performs 3–9 productions a year, in a collection of branches around the country.
 Many branches have summer touring groups, including improvisational theatre teams.
-CYT is an arts educational organization and not affiliated with any church, nor are participants required to be members of any particular church, denomination, or religion, although participants are expected to adhere to certain behavioral requirements while participating, such as refraining from use of illegal drugs, alcohol, and tobacco products.
+CYT is an arts educational nonprofit organization and not affiliated with any church, nor are participants required to be members of any particular church, denomination, or religion, although participants are expected to adhere to certain behavioral requirements while participating, such as refraining from use of illegal drugs, alcohol, and tobacco products.
 Branches sometimes provide programming for both adults and children under the name Christian Community Theater.